 $15 + sales tax + postage

 The author has degrees in music, creative writing, and Jewish studies and has been writing poetry since 1964.
 After a long career in book publishing, he taught creative writing at the University of Denver and the Boulder Jewish Day School.
 He now leads occasional writing workshops for adults on Jewish incantation bowls, ethical wills, and liturgical poetry.
-His work has appeared in Beatitude, Jewish Currents, Kansas Quarterly, Midstream, Numinous, Partisan Review, and the Boulder Jewish News, among other print and online publications.
-He has published two previous books–The House and Chance Music— and hosts two web sites: www.medievalhebrewpoetry.org and this site, www.henryrasof.com.
+His work has appeared in Beatitude, HaLapid, Jewish Currents, Kansas Quarterly, Midstream, Numinous, Partisan Review, and the Boulder Jewish News, among other print and online publications.
+He has published two previous books–The House and Chance Music–and hosts two web sites: www.medievalhebrewpoetry.org and this site, henryrasof.com.
+In December 2019, the Mendelssohn Glee Club, founded in 1866, performed a song version by Canadian composer Fiona Evison of “Here I Seek You,” the title poem in the book of the same name, at the Stephen Wise Free Synagogue in New York City.
 A more complete author bio, c.v. , and list of publications can be found by clicking the previous links.